Hypfer/Valetudo/docs/_pages/installation/dreame.md

 </p>
 </div>

+### High-level overview

+This is a multi-staged rooting method, consisting of three phases:

+1. First, we start with a recon phase, where we analyze the robot and the software on it to determine the right way to patch out security features that would otherwise prevent the root.
+2. Using the information gathered, in phase 2, we apply the necessary changes to the robot and flash a rooted firmware image.
+3. Lastly, in phase 3, we install Valetudo to that rooted firmware.

+### Phase 0: Preparation

+#### Software preparation

+For this root, you need to set up your Laptop with Debian and install livesuit on it.
+To do that, head over to
+<a href="https://github.com/Hypfer/valetudo-sunxi-livesuit" rel="noopener" target="_blank">https://github.com/Hypfer/valetudo-sunxi-livesuit</a>
+and follow the instructions in the readme.

+You can of course use any linux distribution you want, however, if you want to receive support, please stick with Debian.

 #### Gain access to the debug connector

-For this rooting method, you will first have to gain access to the 16-pin Dreame Debug Connector.
+Next, you have to gain access to the 16-pin Dreame Debug Connector.
 For most round-shaped dreames, this means removing the top plastic cover with a pry tool or your fingers like so:

 ![How to open a Dreame](./img/how_to_open_a_dreame.jpg)